hicked/SYSC4001_A3_P1/README.md

 ## Notes/Assumptions
 - Priority is a separate input (not PID-based)
 - Metrics are tracked during execution, and then calculated (see header) at the end of each simulation (output in `execution.txt`)
+- The I/O frequency is based on the processes burst time, not total process time.
+Essentially, if a process has I/O every 3ms, but the quantum is 1ms, it will never do I/O since the CPU burst time keeps getting reset.
+It does not use total CPU time of each process.
 - Below is the approach we took in the case of race conditions.
 The code will execute in this order, and therefore the first check has higher priority than the last.

 For Running Processes: